Ali836/Stem/README.md

    <li>We had learned not only coding but lots of other stuff that might help us in the future.</li>
    <li>We have never tried nothing like coding and we wanted to learn the basics, etc.</li>
    <li>It is fun to learn what we use on a day to day bases</li>
+   <p><b> Why was this a challenge?</b> I guess that the challenge of this project is the speed of the rate that we are learning from and how can we use a simple language to create great amazing things.</p>